 For users with dyslexia, AI keyboards offer real-time correction and suggestions that reduce the frustration of seeing jumbled letters and struggling with spelling.
 AI keyboard apps specifically designed for dyslexia incorporate features like phonetic prediction and specialized visual interfaces that make typing significantly easier.

 Non-native speakers benefit enormously from grammar correction and idiomatic suggestions.
-A study of international business professionals found that those using AI writing assistance reported 43% higher confidence in their written communication.
+A 2026 study of international business professionals found that those using AI writing assistance reported 48% higher confidence in their written communication—a significant jump from previous years.
 As one user put it, "It helps me sound like myself, just in better English."

 People with motor impairments or conditions like arthritis find that predictive features reduce the number of keystrokes needed, making typing less physically demanding.
 Voice-to-text integration in advanced AI keyboards further expands accessibility options.